 A year after the triple murder on Harding Avenue in Waltham, family and friends of the victims are pushing to keep the case in the public eye and keep the memory of their loved ones alive.

-The Middlesex County District Attorney’s Office recently told Waltham Patch it is still pursuing leads in the case and hopes to get justice for the three men and their families.
+The Middlesex County District Attorney’s Office recently told Waltham Patch

 With no significant news publicly emerging since the murders, family and friends hope publicizing the case will lead to developments.